katiebristol/izzi_converter/README.md

-# IZZI Converter
+# Generic IZZI Converter

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## Purpose

-This script was created to convert individual sample files previously made by Data Splitter into PmagPy generic format.
+This script was created to convert individual sample files previously made by Data Splitter into generic PmagPy format for IZZI paleointensity experiments.
 Files produced by this script can be used with PmagPy and paleointensity.org.
 Field intensity is output in A/m assuming a sample volume of 10cc.

 ![Demo data.](/assets/input-output.png)